Don’t miss insightful case studies and mini-workshops from industry leaders…

 There is much more to keeping a lubricant clean, cool and dry than just outfitting a machine.
 There are many avenues for contaminants to enter your systems.
 This workshop will show you what a properly equipped system looks like and the protection each item provides.

-Josef Barreto-Pohlen – Global Product Manager Greases, Quaker Chemical Corp.
+Josef Barreto-Pohlen – Global Technical Manager Greases, Quaker Chemical

 April 27, 9:20 am – 10:10 am.
 Room: A114

 Most industrial plants make every possible effort to lower the risk of fire in their facility.
 This is especially true regarding hydraulic fluids, but what about lubricating greases?
 This presentation will describe a test method developed by the steel industry to predict the fire hazards of grease.
 A number of case studies will show the potential of fire-resistant greases in terms of reducing fire hazards as well as their function as lubricants under various conditions.
 Discover how these greases can help to create a safer workplace and generate cost savings due to the decreased number of fires.

 April 27, 8:00 am – 8:50 am.
 Room: A114

 When you have extremely sophisticated, precise metal pieces rotating at more than 3,000 revolutions per minute on a film of oil a fraction of the thickness of a strand of hair, it’s important to ensure you are using the correct lubricant.
 This session will explore how to go about selecting the right turbine oil and other critical lubricants.
 Learn how turbine oils are formulated, which tests are most useful in differentiating various oil formulations and how you can make the wisest investment for your oil purchases.
 Attendees will walk away with a better understanding of why it’s important to collect independent data when selecting turbine oils as well as how to determine which oil provides the greatest value for your organization.